Nickguitar/PEHeaderViewer/README.md

 # PEHeaderViewer
-A PHP script that dumps the PE Header of an Windows executable file
+A PHP script that dumps the PE Header of a Windows PE (executable) file

 ## Information obtained: